axivo/charts/.github/actions/workflow-chart-fixes.md

 - ❌ New error discovered: `File is not a constructor`

 ### Next Testing Steps:
-1. Apply the `File` constructor fix in `services/chart/Update.js`
+1. ✅ Applied the `File` constructor fix in `services/chart/Update.js`
+2. ✅ Applied the `File` constructor fix in `services/chart/index.js`
-2. Re-run workflow to check for additional constructor errors
+3. Re-run workflow to check for additional constructor errors
-3. Continue fixing circular dependencies until workflow completes
+4. Continue fixing circular dependencies until workflow completes
-4. Remove `NODE_OPTIONS: '--trace-warnings'` once all issues are resolved
+5. Remove `ACTIONS_STEP_DEBUG: true` and `NODE_OPTIONS: '--trace-warnings'` once all issues are resolved

 ## Pattern Analysis